 If you are charged with manufacturing or transporting explosives or explosive devices, you face a third degree felony, punishable by up to seven years in prison and a $15,000 fine.

 You can read more about arson charges in PA as described under The Pennsylvania Criminal Code Title 18, Chapter 33.

 When your future and your freedom are on the line, you need an excellent attorney to work aggressively to defend your rights.

 Pittsburgh Criminal Attorney Christopher Thomas is skilled and experienced at winning property crime cases and fighting for charges to be reduced or dropped altogether.
 Contact him today for a FREE CONSULTATION.

-At SMA Law Group, we are compassionate and want to make a positive difference in the lives of our clients.
+At SMT Legal, we are compassionate and want to make a positive difference in the lives of our clients.
 We understand the Pennsylvania legal system and will resourcefully gather and examine evidence to build a strong legal strategy to defend your rights.